International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Process_Layer/3_4_2_Data_Offering.md

 - implement the required strucutres to consume the data
 - or choose a different data provider.

+When a Vocabulary related to the data is provided by Data Provider, the Data Consumer may validate the provided schema by reasonable means before initiating the contract negtiation sequence.

 #### Crawling Self-Descriptions ####

 Another possible approach to find relevant data offers in a data ecosystem is a federated catalog.
 This approach is based on a crawler architecture implementing a federated cache node (FCN) and a federated cache crawler (FCC).
 The FCN of an IDS Connector makes data offers public to other Participants, as part of its Self-Description.
 In addition, further information describing the contents can be requested directly.
 This way, another IDS Connector can cache all available data offerings by crawling known Data Providers via its FCC.